Craft CMSAPI IntegrationORCIDResearch

 3000+ publications from ORCID

-A custom Craft CMS module connects to the ORCID API, fetching publications, co-authored works, and contact data for each researcher using their ORCID ID.
+A custom Craft CMS module connects to the ORCID API, fetching publication metadata, co-authored works, and researcher information for each profile using their ORCID ID.

 02